camunda/camunda-docs/docs/components/iam/getting-started/docker/accessing-the-ui.md

 sidebar_label: "Step 3: Accessing the UI"
 ---

-In this part of the tutorial, we will show you how to access the login page and log in to the IAM component.
+In this part of the tutorial, we'll show you how to access the login page and log in to the IAM component.

 ### Accessing the UI

-Navigate to `localhost:8080` to see the UI exposed by the IAM component
+Navigate to `localhost:8080` to see the UI exposed by the IAM component.

 ![iam-ui](../img/iam-ui.png)

 ### Default user

 IAM creates a default user during installation, use this account to log in.

 ```text